 “When you begin to see the possibilities of music, you desire to do something really good for people, to help humanity free itself from its hangups.” ~ John Coltrane

 There are many reasons to be grateful for having a career in travel planning, but I think the most important is the impact a travel professional has on the life of the client.
 Travel professionals assist clients to turn vacations, family travel and even business trips into the best possible experiences.
-By visiting the streets of new cities, meeting people from around the world and exposure to different cultures, we are all made better people, citizens of a larger reality.
+By visiting the streets of new cities, meeting people from around the world, and exposure to different cultures, we are all made better people, citizens of a larger reality.
 As a travel professional, you have the opportunity to play an important part in people’s lives.

-Being a profoundly practiced introvert, I’m convinced every trip across borders is also a trip inward, a journey into the psyche.
+Being a profoundly practiced but high-functioning introvert, I’m convinced every trip across borders is also a trip inward, a journey into the psyche.
 Whether we simply decompress from an overly stressful period in our life or if we are more overtly seeking out cultural and spiritual edification in our travels, outward journeys are almost always accompanied by inward expeditions as well.

 Sometimes the nearest border is as close as your front door.

 Getting what you want for yourself, at its best, means giving something to others.
 In particular, involving yourself in community service and charitable causes is good business.
 I’ll try to leave the esoteric reasons for giving in the background and discuss the practical implications of adopting a servant mentality in your business dealings.

 “In helping others, we shall help ourselves, for whatever good we give out completes the circle and comes back to us.” ~ Flora Edwards